MarceloRab/search_app_bar_page/README.md

 - List longer than numItemsPage ```(list.length> numItemsPage)``` = return an Exception.
 The current page is calculated depending on the numItemsPage being constant.
 - Null return.
 If you send null: if there is still no data, return an Exception; if a data already exists, it returns the same data in the cache.
 For now the cahe is restarted when the screen receives dispose.

+#####❕Tip: Build a cache of your requests for the API and setState your page without problems.
-##### I had to spend a few hours testing it so there were no mistakes.
+###### I had to spend a few hours testing it so there were no mistakes.
 Do tests and if you find an error, I would be happy to resolve them as soon as possible.

 ```dart
 Future<List<Person>> _futureListPerson(int page, String query) async {